 The very nature of stocks, financial markets and investments in one, comes with intrinsic risks packaged alongside.
 It thus becomes imperative for an investor - be it an amateur or a master, to dive deep into all factors, internal as well as external, to have a sound understanding of the varied nuances of a company’s stock and its anticipated performance in an equity market before delving into the competitive sea of financial investments.
 To be able to achieve success in stock investments one must try to safeguard themselves as far as possible from all possible uncertainties that may affect the price of a stock, by studying the very factors that may have an impact on them.

 Thus, when reckoning of investing in stocks, one must take into serious consideration- any and every probable uncertainty as well as risks involved, be it fundamental / internal factors such as - Price Earnings Ratio, Return on Assets, Systematic Risk, etc. or extraneous factors such as - Inflation, Changes in interest rate, sudden surge in oil price or any other significant Black Swan Event.
 A Black Swan event can have a deep impact on stock markets and on investment portfolios.
 In particular, a Black swan event can simply be understood as any major event that is difficult to predict or can be completely unpredictable.
 These events may occur from time to time and have a huge impact on your stocks and the financial markets at large.
 There have been some quite a handsome number of global incidents surrounding the Black Swan that have impacted stocks, most recent being the Coronavirus Outbreak and the mayhem it has caused lately in terms of buying, holding or selling of various stocks.
 Then, who can forget the event that embraced the Swiss National Bank agreeing in January of 2019 to abandon its 3 year-long floors against the Euro.
-This had a massive impact on the stocks and financial markets.
 Oil price collapse of 2019 was another popular Black Swan of the year as it had a huge impact on the markets.
 Yet another most-talked about Black Swan shaking the stocks and markets - top to bottom was the dot-com stock market bubble bursting in the year 2001.

-Some of the major Black Swan events having a strong bearing/impact on stocks and markets across the globe include:
+Some of the major Black Swan events having a bearing/impact on stocks and markets across the globe include:

 - Black Swan Event 2019: Coronavirus Outbreak